 With the tiles out of sight and out of mind, it’s time to get the ceiling looking spick and span.
-If you’ve filled some small cracks and holes with Polyfilla, you’ll want to sand those areas to get them nice and smooth.
+If you’ve filled some small cracks and holes with Polyfilla, sand those areas to get them nice and smooth.

-When the ceiling’s repaired and sanded, clean it with sugar soap or something similar.
+Clean the ceiling with sugar soap or something similar when it’s repaired and sanded.
 You’re then ready to finish the ceiling as you see fit.

 That’s how to remove polystyrene ceiling tiles and banish those unsightly reminders of the 70s from your home.

 It’s not a complicated process, but it takes time, patience and a bit of skill.

 If you don’t fancy doing this job yourself, find top-rated handymen in your area on Rated People.